burntsouup/JavaScript/2 - Basics.md

     console.log(obj.property);  //outputs undefined
     ```

   - `null` - represents the absence of any object value.
 Used to indicate that a variable or object property should have no value

-    :warning: it is also a **value**
+    :bulb: it is also a **value**

     ```JavaScript
     let y = null;